 Thank you for your dedication and commitment to our students!

-Oct.
-12, 2019—The University of North Texas College of Visual Arts and Design celebrated its expanded and renovated $70 million state-of-the-art facility, thanks in part to dedicated donors who supported this visionary project.
+In October 2019, the University of North Texas College of Visual Arts and Design celebrated its expanded and renovated $70 million state-of-the-art facilities, thanks in part to dedicated donors who supported this visionary project.

 The 238,000-square-foot, four-story, open-concept building features named spaces that honor the friends of UNT who are leaving a lasting legacy in the College of Visual Arts and Design.